xmrsaifx/Gaming-Project/README.md

 NFT Listing: Allow players to list their NFTs for sale.
 NFT Purchase: Enable players to buy NFTs from other players.
 NFT Transfer: Facilitate the transfer of NFTs between players.
-6. PrintCard.sol
+6. PlotLand.sol
 Overview
-Manages the creation and distribution of physical cards that correspond to digital assets in the game.
+Manages the creation and distribution of plot Land that correspond to digital assets in the game.
 Key Features
-Card Creation: Generate physical cards based on digital assets.
+Land Creation: Generate physical cards based on digital assets.
-Card Distribution: Distribute cards to players.
+Land Distribution: Distribute cards to players.
-Card Verification: Verify the authenticity of physical cards.
+Land Verification: Verify the authenticity of physical cards.
-7. SepoliaUSDT.sol
+8. SepoliaUSDT.sol
 Overview
 Handles the integration of USDT (Tether) stablecoin on the Sepolia test network for in-game transactions.
 Key Features